maschu09/earth-system-data-processing/data_access/README_ecmwf_aifs.md

 The notebook includes a visualization component that generates a global 2m temperature map using a Robinson projection.

 **Performance**: Download execution time varies with network speed and ECMWF server load:
-- Actual runtime for this project: ~80 seconds for 9 files (~22 MB total)
+- Actual runtime for this project based on my internet: ~80 seconds for 9 files (~22 MB total)
 - ECMWF Open Data infrastructure demonstrated reliable availability during testing period

 ### Data Availability Constraints